List of Haikyu!! characters: Wakatoshi Ushijima

-Wakatoshi Ushijima (牛島 若利, Ushijima Wakatoshi), also nicknamed “Ushiwaka”, is a third-year student at Shiratorizawa Academy.
+Wakatoshi Ushijima (牛島 若利, Ushijima Wakatoshi), also nicknamed "Ushiwaka", is a third-year student at Shiratorizawa Academy.
 He is a wing spiker and the captain and ace of its volleyball team.
 He has attended Shiratorizawa since Junior High.
 Ushijima is one of the top 3 aces in Japan, along with Wakatsu Kiryū and Kiyoomi Sakusa, and was the only representative from Tōhoku region selected to play for Japan's under-19 team in the Youth World Championships.
-He is known for his incredible power, as seen in his explosive jump serves and spikes, which are extremely difficult to receive and block.
-He is a left-handed hitter, which causes difficulty to oppose teams by forcing them to adjust their blocks and receptions accordingly.
-He is a stoic, quiet, and serious individual; he speaks candidly without sugarcoating his words, often causing others to interpret his words offensively.
-Despite his intimidating presence, Ushijima is completely unaware of social cues and customs; he interprets everything at face value and is genuinely oblivious to his teammates' jokes or his opponent's challenges.
-Because Shiratorizawa's method of the play focuses on getting the ball to him, he is represented as a sole white eagle, contrasting Karasuno's multiple black crows.
+He is known for his incredible power, as seen in his explosive jump serves and spikes, which are extremely difficult to receive.
+He is a left-handed hitter, which makes it difficult for opposing teams by forcing them to adjust their defense accordingly.
+He is a stoic, quiet, and serious individual; he speaks candidly without sugarcoating his words, often leading others to take offense.
+Ushijima is completely unaware of social cues and customs; he interprets everything at face value and is genuinely oblivious to his teammates' jokes or his opponent's challenges.
+Because Shiratorizawa's style of play focuses on getting the ball, he is represented as a sole white eagle, contrasting Karasuno's multiple black crows.
 As of 2020, he plays in the Schweiden Adlers.
 As of 2022, he plays for Orzeł Warszawa in the Poland Volleyball League.